m6s/battyboost-android/Documentation/DatabaseModel.md

             ...
 ```

+The Admin SDK allows access to the following properties via the FirebaseUser: displayName, email, photoUrl,
+providerData, providerId, uid, userMetadata, disabled, emailVerified

-`oldestBorrowTime` is the oldest `borrowTime` of all batteries currently borrowed by a user.
+`earliestBorrowTime` is the earliest `borrowTime` of all batteries currently borrowed by a user.

 ## Database triggered functions